MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 |`enabletranscription`|Required for user and Teams rooms accounts|`true` and `false`|
 ||||

 Settings are disabled by default.
-When the Capture policy is disabled:
+When the policies are disabled:

 - Users who have never enrolled can't view, enroll, or re-enroll.
 - The entry point to the enrollment flow will be hidden.
 - If users select a link to the enrollment page, they'll see a message that states this feature isn't enabled for their organization.
-- Users who have already enrolled will be able to view and remove their voice profile in the Teams settings.
+- Users who have enrolled can view and remove their voice profile in the Teams settings.
 Once they remove their voice profile, they won't be able to view, access, or complete the enrollment flow.
 - The Teams Rooms device won't send audio stream-saving bandwidth from the room.
 - Meeting room users won't be attributed or distinguished, and their voice signatures won't be retrieved or used at all.
 - Meeting room users are unknown.

-When the settings are enabled:
+When the policies are enabled:

 - Users can view, access, and complete the enrollment flow.
 - The entry point will show on Teams settings page under the **Recognition** tab.